Kevin-Mok/my-site/content/resume/_index.md

 url="https://github.com/Kevin-Mok/grocery-finder" date="Feb.
 2019 — Apr.
 2019"
 show="true" %}}

-- PoC for web app that finds the ideal supermarket based on your cart.
+- Proof of concept for web app that finds the ideal supermarket based on your cart.
 - Designed responsive front-end layout using **Bootstrap**.
 - Implemented REST API functionality on backend using **Node.js** and **MongoDB**.
 - Setup deployment on [**Heroku**][Grocery Finder Heroku].
 - Led team of 4 as project leader to prioritize and delegate tasks while also implementing a majority of the core features.
-- Performed code review for team member's pull requests.
+- Performed code review for team members' pull requests.

 [Grocery Finder Heroku]: http://www.grocery-finder.ml